zorael/kameloso/README.md

 > The above *might* currently not work, as the compiler may crash on some build configurations under anything other than `debug` mode.
 No guarantees. (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026))

 On Windows with **dmd v2.089 and v2.090** and thereabouts (at time of writing, April 2020), builds may fail due to an `OutOfMemoryError` being thrown.
 See [issue #83](https://github.com/zorael/kameloso/issues/83).
-The workarounds are to either use **ldc**, or to build with the `--build-mode=singleFile` flag appended to the `dub build` command.
+The workarounds are to either use the **ldc** compiler with `--compiler=ldc`, or to build with the `--build-mode=singleFile` flag, both appended to the `dub build` command.
 Mind that `singleFile` mode drastically increases compilation times by at least a factor of 4x.

 ### Build configurations